No items found.

 • Position your mic correctly, around 2-4 inches away, and at a 45-degree angle to your face to minimize plosives and keep audio quality clear.

 • Create an appealing video frame with your personal touch, but keep your frame clean and avoid a distracting backdrop.
-Virtual backgrounds are also popular!
+I like to use accent lights and a color-switching LED so I can easily change up the aesthetic.

 • Recharge batteries or plug-in equipment so nothing cuts out midway.